 Never touch the floppy disk surface as this will contaminate it and lead to read errors.
 Restoration of the disk would require cleaning, which may irreversibly damage the floppy and lead to the loss of information.

 Magnetic fields can be problem, but usually only if a strong magnet is placed up close to the diskette.
+The strength of magnetic fields, even strong ones, falls off quickly with distance as shown in the graph.

 In terms of temperature and relative humidity for floppy disk storage, standard office type temperature and relative humidity are satisfactory.
 This normally results in a floppy disk lifetime of 5 to 15 years.
 If the floppies are stored in cooler and drier conditions then the lifetime range can increase significantly.